NoAchache/TextBoxGAN/README.md

 ## Conclusion

+TextBoxGan can generate readable text boxes corresponding from an input word, with various styles.
-The results obtained with TextBoxGan are satisfying.
-However, from the limitations stated above, it can be deduced than an OCR will not generalise enough if trained only with data generated with our model.
-Hence, our model may be more appropriate for data augmentation, i.e. training with a mix of generated text boxes and  real text boxes.
+However, from the limitations stated above, it can be deduced that an OCR will not generalise enough if trained only with data generated with our model.
+Hence, our model may be more appropriate for data augmentation, i.e. training with a mix of generated text boxes and real text boxes, at the risk of creating a bias towards certain characters shapes.
+However, considering that, at least to our knowledge, it is the first attempt to generate text boxes with a GAN, the results obtained are very satisfying.

 ### Areas for improvement
 To attempt to overcome some of the limitations identified for our model, the following ideas could be implemented: